-The Academy of Medical Sciences is a Registered Charity No. 1185329.
+The Academy of Medical Sciences is a registered charity (Charity Number 1185329).
 Donations give us vital independence across our work supporting researchers, doctors and their patients.

 Throughout the COVID-19 pandemic our fundraising work has been more important than ever to allow us to continue to provide vital support to researchers and expert policy advice at short notice.
 We need YOUR help to continue this crucial work.